I hope you enjoy reading the blog post.

 Smart Photos uses an algorithm that considers each photo’s swipe right rate (SRR).
 That number is determined by the number of right swipes divided by the total number of swipes for each photo.

 The main component of the algorithm is the decision between “explore” mode, where photos are tested to see which performs best, and “exploit” mode, where the most popular photo at the time is put in the 1st position to garner the most right swipes.

-The algorithm also takes into account the number of impressions across all your photos, which pushes the most popular ones to the front of the line over time, and determines their sequence.
+The algorithm also takes into account the number of impressions across all the photos in your Tinder profile.
+This pushes the most popular ones to the front of the line over time, and determines their sequence.
 That means your most right-swiped on photo will be in the primary spot.

 Does Tinder Smart Photos Work?

 There are a few potential flaws in the process.
-For starters, some users don’t swipe right on their favorite picture – they just swipe on the last one.
+For starters, some users don’t right swipe their favorite picture - they just swipe on the last one.

 If someone checks out all your photos before making a decision, they’d have to scroll back to their favorite Tinder photo and then swipe right for the info collected by the algorithm to be truly accurate.

-Is someone going to take the time to do that?
-Most likely not – they’re just going to swipe right (or left) on whatever photo is on the screen when they’ve made the decision.
+Is a potential match going to take the time to do that?
+Most likely not - they’re just going to swipe right (or left) on whatever photo is on the screen when they’ve made the decision.

-Another potential problem is lack of data – if your profile doesn’t see a lot of action, your lineup will be based on a small set of data points.
+If your dating profile doesn’t see a lot of action, your lineup will be based on a small set of data points.
 So if you live in a sparsely populated area, you’ll likely get more accurate crowdsourced feedback from a site like Photofeeler.

 Get Smart About Your Tinder Photos